2009 Michigan Wolverines football team: No. 18 Notre Dame

-Vs. Eastern Michigan
+Eastern Michigan

 In week 3, the Wolverines hosted the Eastern Michigan Eagles from nearby Ypsilanti.
 Michigan opened the scoring in the first quarter with a 37-yard field goal by Jason Olesnavage.
 The Eagles tied the score with 43-yard field goal by Joe Carithers.
 Michigan regained the lead when Carlos Brown ran in a 9-yard TD near the end of the quarter.
 Eastern Michigan re-tied the score in the second quarter with an 11-yard TD run by Andy Schmitt.
 Michigan responded with 2 TDs: first a 5-yard TD run by Michael Shaw, then a 90-yard TD run by Carlos Brown, the third longest TD run from scrimmage in Michigan football history.
 The Eagles scored their final points of the game just before halftime with a 5-yard TD run by Dwayne Priest.
 Michigan dominated the second half, beginning with a 13-yard TD run by Martavious Odoms.
 A little over a minute later QB Denard Robinson ran in a 13-yard TD.
 In the 4th quarter Odoms ran in another TD from 36 yards out.

 With the win Michigan started 3–0 for the first time since 2006.
 The win also made Michigan's all-time record against Eastern Michigan 9–0; and 26–1 all time against MAC schools.
 Eastern Michigan would finish the 2009 season with a winless record.